 Welcome to the University of South Alabama and thank you for visiting our webpage.
-As the Director of Student Academic Success and Retention, I want to share some suggestions for helping your student succeed at South.
+As the Director of Student Academic Success, I want to share some suggestions for helping your student succeed at South.
 Our Academic Success Team developed this list which represents the collective wisdom ofprofessionals in Academic Affairs and Student Affairs.
 You can encourage your students by reminding them of these tips!

 1. Attend class!
 Students who attend regularly earn better course grades.